aragon/client/docs/CONSOLE.md

 ```

 After this is done, you can hit the enter key or click the enter button.
 As with exec, this will
-execute the command and open the Menu Panel for you to sign the transaction.
+execute the command and open the Signer Panel for you to sign the transaction.
 Here's a full example
 of a command with `act`:

 ```